v-artur/bank_twitter_posts/README.md

 - **top4 Welch/corr. test p_value**: same as the previous, except only for the *reduced dataset*.
 - **significant difference in target mean/correlation**: indicator, whether the p-value is less or equal to 0.05.
 - **top4 significant difference in target mean/correlation**: same as the previous, except only for the *reduced dataset*.

+The **second table** contains the results of the other type of Welch t-tests that we did, with which we tested whether the mean of a given continuous variable differs between tweets labeled popular and unpopular.
+This is a "backward" method in a sense, because we measure the mean values of variables as a function of the binary target, rahter than in the opposite way.
+Yet it makes sense, because for example if "popular" tweets are usually longer, then posting a longer tweet has higher odds of becoming popular.
+For this reason we included columns containing the mean values in popular and non popular tweets, and whether the mean is larger in the popular ones.
+This table is also colored according to the significance in different cases, and the columns are as follows:

+- **variable**: name of the variable.
+- **data slice**: whether the feature is tested on all tweets or just the tweets with images.
+- **variable mean of non popular tweets**: the mean of the variable among tweets labeled non popular.
+- **(top4) variable mean of non popular tweets**: same as the previous, except only for the *reduced dataset*.
+- **variable mean of popular tweets**: the mean of the variable among tweets labeled popular.
+- **(top4) variable mean of popular tweets**: same as the previous, except only for the *reduced dataset*.
+- **mean of popular tweets greater?**: binary variable indicating whether the mean is greater among tweets labaled popular.
+- **(top4) mean of popular tweets greater?**: same as the previous, except only for the *reduced dataset*.
+- **Welch p value**: p-value of the test.
+- **(top4) Welch p value**: same as the previous, except only for the *reduced dataset*.
+- **significant difference in means**: indicator, whether the p-value is less or equal to 0.05.
+- **(top4) significant difference in means**: same as the previous, except only for the *reduced dataset*.

+The **third table** contains the results of the Fisher exact tests regarding the odds ratios.
+In our case the results showed whether certain categories had higher or lower odds of making the tweets popular.
+Significant results mean that the odds ratio is not 1, hence there is a difference in the odds, yet it isn't specified by the test whether it's lower or greater than one.
+That's why we directly stored the odds ratios in separate columns.
+For the sake of convenience we also calculated the *ratio* (not odds) of popular tweets among the tweets of the given category, and among tweets of all other categories (in a one-vs-rest manner).
+This also allowed us to see, that despite significant odds ratios, the probability of achieving popularity by posting a tweet of a certain category usually remained low.
+The table is also colored by significances, and the columns are as follows:

+- **variable (category)**: name of the variable combined with the specific category.
+- **var type**: whether the variable is categorical or binary.
+- **data slice**: whether the feature is tested on all tweets or just the tweets with images.
+- **cardinality**: how many categories does the feature have.
+- **(top4) cardinality**: same as the previous, except only for the *reduced dataset*.
+- **probability of popular tweets in the category**: ratio of popular tweets among the tweets of the given category.
+- **(top4) probability of popular tweets in the category**: same as the previous, except only for the *reduced dataset*.
+- **probability of popular tweets in the rest**: ratio of popular tweets among the tweets outside given category.
+- **(top4) probability of popular tweets in the rest**: same as the previous, except only for the *reduced dataset*.
+- **odds ratio**: the exact odds ratio.
+- **(top4) odds ratio**: same as the previous, except only for the *reduced dataset*.
+- **p value**: p value of the Fisher exact test.
+- **(top4) p value**: same as the previous, except only for the *reduced dataset*.
+- **signifficant ratio**: indicator, whether the p-value is less or equal to 0.05.
+-	**(top4) signifficant ratio**: same as the previous, except only for the *reduced dataset*.

+The **fourth table** contains the results of the G-tests.
+We tested, wether the distribution of different categories of the categorical features differ significantly among popular and non popular tweets.
+A significant difference means that the ratio of certain categories is different in the two cases, but the G-test doesn't specify anything else, like the measure of the difference.
+The rows are once again colored according to the significance in the full and top 4 cases, and the columns are the following:

+- **variable (category)**: name of the variable combined with the specific category.
+- **var type**: whether the variable is categorical or binary.
+- **data slice**: whether the feature is tested on all tweets or just the tweets with images.
+- **cardinality**: the number of different categories for the original feature, or in case of continuous variables, the number of tweets.
+- **top4 cardinality**: same as the previous, except only for the *reduced dataset*.
+- **G test stat**: test statistic.
+- **top4 G test stat**: same as the previous, except only for the *reduced dataset*.
+- **degree of freedom**: degree of freedom of the test, based on the data.
+- **top4 degree of freedom**: same as the previous, except only for the *reduced dataset*.
+- **p value**: p value of the G-test.
+- **top4 p value**: same as the previous, except only for the *reduced dataset*.
+- **significant difference in distribution**: indicator, whether the p-value is less or equal to 0.05.
+- **(top4) significant difference in distribution**: same as the previous, except only for the *reduced dataset*.

+## Summary table of statistical tests - "stat tests summary.xlsx"

 ## Data scraping and the accounts of the 31 banks